top of page

 3. “What workplace factors, if any, contribute to poor mental health or burnout at [COMPANY]?”

-Mental health is more than benefits, self-care, and the occasional mental health day.
+Mental health is more than benefits, self-care, or the occasional mental health day.
 In fact, the Maslach Burnout Inventory (MBI)—often seen as the gold standard for measuring burnout—asserts that the root causes of burnout do not stem from the individual but rather the workplace itself.
 Providing benefits and self-care resources without addressing these core workplace factors can reinforce a culture of coping where employees are merely coping through their challenges without ever truly resolving their causes.
 This, in turn, contributes to long-term outcomes such as high employee turnover, poor employee performance, and more.
 Thus, it’s important to understand workplace mental health holistically, which includes evaluating your organization’s environment, culture, policies, and practices.

 4. “I feel like [company’s] leadership prioritizes mental health at work.”